Rex Frederick: College career

 Associated Press and Helms All-America teams his senior year.
 In 1959, he was voted SEC Defensive Player of the Year.
 Frederick was also All-SEC in baseball and led Auburn to an SEC Championship.
 He is a member of Auburn's Basketball Hall of Fame and has been inducted into the Tiger Trail of Auburn by the Chamber of Commerce.
 He coached in college for a while, starting the basketball program at the University of South Alabama in 1966.
 He currently resides in Auburn, AL.

 Coaching career

 Frederick organized and started the South Alabama Jaguars basketball team in 1966.
-From 1968–1970 he served as the Jaguars founding head coach and compiled a 19–29 (.396) record.
+From 1968 to 1970 he served as the Jaguars founding head coach and compiled a 19–29 (.396) record.